 Lung cancer may cause wheezing by narrowing the airway.
 Blockage of an airway by a tumor may lead to the collapse of the part of the lung that the airway supplies, a condition called atelectasis (see Atelectasis).
 Other consequences of a blocked airway are shortness of breath and pneumonia, which may result in coughing, fever, and chest pain.
 If the tumor grows into the chest wall, it may cause persistent, unrelenting chest pain.
 Fluid containing cancerous cells can accumulate in the space between the lung and the chest wall (pleural effusion—see Pleural Effusion).
 Large amounts of fluid can lead to shortness of breath.
-If the cancer spreads throughout the lungs, the levels of oxygen in the blood become low, causing shortness of breath and eventually enlargement of the right side of the heart and possible heart failure (cor pulmonale—see Sidebar 1: Cor Pulmonale: A Disorder Stemming From Pulmonary Hypertension).
+If the cancer spreads throughout the lungs, the levels of oxygen in the blood become low, causing shortness of breath and eventually enlargement of the right side of the heart and possible heart failure (cor pulmonale—see Sidebar 1: Cor Pulmonale: A Type of Heart Failure Caused by Lung Disorders).

 Lung cancer may grow into certain nerves in the neck, causing a droopy eyelid, small pupil, and reduced perspiration on one side of the face—together these symptoms are called Horner syndrome (see Horner Syndrome).
 Cancers at the top of the lung may grow into the nerves that supply the arm, making the arm or shoulder painful, numb, and weak.
 Tumors in this location are often called Pancoast tumors.
 When the tumor grows into nerves in the center of the chest, the nerve to the voice box may become damaged, making the voice hoarse.